joelfeodiyoup/isometric_engine_2024/README.md

 - find a way to highlight corners / edges when mouse is over them
 - build and animate a vehicle in blender to go into the game
 - fix the thing with passing around Grid
+- probably make the Draw class a property contained in the abstract Canvas class?
+Then we never need to worry about passing a canvas to Draw methods.